Full Menu

 child using braille assist

-includes pencil grips, raised lined paper, and highlighting tape
+includes pencil grips, raised lined paper, highlighting tape, communication boards and visual schedules.

 cute girl in wheelchair playing with developing toy in kindergarten for children with special needs

-includes battery-operated toys, simple switches which run a toy or speak, and voice-recorded communication devices such as a CheapTalk
+includes battery-operated toys, simple switches which run a toy or speak, and voice-recorded communication devices.

 3. High tech